buun1030/matching-engine/README.md

 This electricity market matching engine is just for testing use cases.

 Jupyter version
-  - only zone1 matching
+  - Contains only zone1 matching

 Apps Script
-  - zone1, zone2, and zone3
+  - Contains zone1, zone2, and zone3
   - Algorithm improved from Jupyter version